scottlamb/moonfire-nvr/README.md

                    libgoogle-glog-dev \
                    libgoogle-perftools-dev \
                    libre2-dev \
+                   sqlite3 \
                    libsqlite3-dev \
                    pkgconf \
+                   uuid-runtime \
                    uuid-dev

 libevent 2.1 will have to be installed from source.
 In the future, this dependency may be replaced or support may be added for automatically building libevent in-tree to avoid the inconvenience.

+uuid-runtime is only necessary if you wish to use the uuid command to generate uuids for your cameras (see below).
+If you obtain them elsewhere, you can skip this package.

+You can continue to follow the build/install instructions below for a manual build and install, or alternatively you can run the prep script called `prep.sh`.

+    $ cd moonfire-nvr
+    $ ./prep.sh

+The script will take the following command line options, should you need them:

+* `-E`: Forcibly purge all existing libevent packages.
+You would only do this if there is some apparent conflict (see remarks about building libevent from source).
+* `-f`: Force a build even if the binary appears to be installed.
+This can be useful on repeat builds.
+* `-S`: Skip updating and installing dependencies through apt-get.
+This too can be useful on repeated builds.

+You can edit variables at the start of the script to influence names and directories, but defaults should suffice in most cases.
+For details refer to the script itself.
+We will mention just one option, needed when you follow the suggestion to separate database and samples between flash storage and a hard disk.
+If you have the hard disk mounted on, lets say `/media/nvr`, and you want to store the video samples inside a directory named `samples` there, you would set:

+    SAMPLES_DIR=/media/nvr/samples

+The script will perform all necessary steps to leave you with a fully built, installed moonfire-nvr binary and (running) system service.
+The only thing you'll have to do manually is add your camera configuration(s) to the database.
+For instructions, you can skip to "[Camera configuration and hard disk mounting](#camera)".

 Once prerequisites are installed, Moonfire NVR can be built as follows: